7 Ways to Add Links to Your Instagram Posts

 You can also then add that IGTV video to your Instagram Stories to make sure it’s seen by a wider audience.
 After you create your IGTV video, create a new story.
 You should see an option to add a link.
-(It may take a minute or two to appear.)

-Whichever platform or host you choose, you’ll want to use a grid theme to make it look much like your Instagram feed.
+Whichever platform or host that you choose, you’ll want to use a grid theme to make it look much like your Instagram feed.

 If you’re going to use WordPress.com, you could consider a theme like Cubic.
 Just upload the photos to your WordPress site in the same order you uploaded them to Instagram, and change the URL of the image to the link you want to share.